shellord/react-native-developer-task/README.md

-# Task: Frontend Developer Interview
+# Task: React Native Developer Interview

 This is a task designed to understand the skillset of developers joining Now&Me.
 The task will be assessed on the following factors: